Herriman City Support

 Frequently Asked Questions

 • How will traffic impacts be addressed?
-The City regularly monitors traffic levels on major roads to ensure they can handle current and future use.
-When traffic reaches certain levels, the City plans and builds road improvements as needed to keep traffic moving efficiently.
-These projects are already included in long-term plans and will be completed in the future.
+The City regularly monitors traffic levels on major roads and plans improvements as needed.
+These projects are already included in long-term plans.

 • Will this reduce my property taxes?
-A future complex is not expected to be a cause to lower or raise current property taxes.
-However, sales and tourism taxes may help reduce the future need to raise property taxes for City maintenance and operations.
+A future complex is not expected to lower or raise current property taxes.
+However, sales and tourism taxes may help reduce future property tax needs.

 • How will parking needs be managed?
-Parking is a key consideration in the planning process.
-If the project moves forward, the City will carefully study parking needs and look at best practices from similar athletic complexes across the country.
-The goal is to provide enough parking to accommodate visitors while keeping traffic flow efficient and minimizing overflow into surrounding areas.
+If the project moves forward, the City will study parking needs and use best practices from similar complexes to provide adequate capacity and minimize overflow.

 • What are the benefits for businesses?
-A potential complex would be expected to attract new commercial ventures, such as hotels, restaurants, and retail stores, while boosting visitor numbers for existing businesses.
+A potential complex could attract hotels, restaurants, and retail, boosting visitor numbers for existing businesses.

 • Does this affect the future Jackson Park?
-No, the future Jackson Park, to the north of the athletic complex site, is unaffected by the proposal.
-It is still planned and expected to be funded within the next 3-5 years.
+No. The future Jackson Park, north of the athletic complex site, is unaffected and expected to be funded within the next 3–5 years.

 • What was planned for the traded properties before?